Developing a National Climate Plan: A Call to Action

 - Executive Action: Fast-track the deployment of pipelines for CO2, hydrogen, ammonia and other gases necessary in a net-zero carbon economy.

-- Executive Action: Instruct the Department of the Interior to purchase the first 900 gigatons of captured carbon from natural gas and direct air capture facilities (or about 10% of the estimated CO2 storage capacity in the U.S. – medium scenario).
+- Executive Action: Instruct the Department of the Interior to purchase the first gigaton of captured carbon from natural gas, direct air capture facilities, and . industrial sources (or about 20% of U.S. emissions).

 - Legislative Action: Increase federal investment in clean energy and climate solutions research, development, and deployment to a sustained level of $150 billion over 10 years ($15 billion per year).
 This has been recommended repeatedly by top science advisors, business leaders, and others.
 Establish explicit climate benefit and cost goals to ensure that the technologies we develop help eliminate climate pollutants AND are affordable and reduce the energy costs for American consumers.